 Since we have so many users on the website — over 100,000 per month — we’re crowdsourced, so as soon as something is outdated, someone tells us.
 OnlineMedEd is the most current website on the internet as far as the med ed content out there.
 We have a constant feedback loop of what’s right and what’s wrong.

 DW: Students love to pick apart anything I say.
 If I misspeak by one base pair, I get 75 emails.

 JF: *laughs* That’s true!
 As students they are particularly picky.

 DW: People are like, well, are we learning the right thing, are we sure we can trust just you?
 What I say is, I’m not going to teach you everything about everything.
 You’re going to get a question you won’t get right.
 But the time it takes to learn everything about everything is just too daunting.
 Chances are, if you learn from us with the one curated voice and you get the same material four times in different perspectives, you’re far more likely to remember it, to make the right choice on the test, than if you just learned a lot about a lot of stuff.

 What I tell people is, you could have used a different resource and maybe you would have gotten one [additional question correct].
 But you would have had to have found it on OnlineMedEd, learned it incorrectly, and then have that question show up on the exam.
 What I’m saying is, the risk of using only one resource like ours is very low.
 You might miss something.
 But the benefit is high.
 Everything we do teach, you’re going to know and you’re not going to miss it.
 In terms of a test prep model, it’s actually better to use one resource than multiple.

-Part four of our interview with Dr. Dustyn Williams and Jamie Fitch, co-founders of OnlineMedEd, will be released next week.
+Part four of our interview with Dr. Dustyn Williams and Jamie Fitch, co-founders of OnlineMedEd, is available here.